kalam-md/kalam-md/README.md

 ## 🚀 About Me
 Welcome, let me introduce myself, my name is Kalam Mahardhika.
-I am someone who is active in learning new technologies and is very open to opportunities to work in the field of software development.
+I am someone who is active in learning new technologies and is very open to opportunities to work in the field of software engineering.
-Now I am interning with Finplan.id as a Frontend Developer and Dibimbing.id as a Class Manager Frontend Web Development
+I'am currently looking for new opportunities, my inbox alwas open.
+Whether you have question or just want to say hi, i'll try my best to get back to you.

 ## 🔗 Social Media